wdawson/okta.github.io/_source/_posts/2018-08-07-node-angular-crud.md

 ## Add Authentication to Your Node + Angular App with Okta

 You would never ship your new app out to the Internet without secure [identity management](https://developer.okta.com/product/user-management/), right?
-Well, Okta makes that a lot easier and more scalable than what you’re probably used to.
+Well, Okta makes that a lot easier and more scalable than what you're probably used to.
 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 Our API enables you to:

 - [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 - Store data about your users